Brass & Acrylic Tripod Desk Lamp

 Any type of light bulb can be used.
 A candelabra light bulb is preferred, the bulb is part of the design.

 Period: 1950s, 1960s – Mid-Century Modern.

 Designer: To be appraised.

-Other versions: This Brass & white acrylic tripod desk lamp was at least also made with a mother-of-pearl shine on the white acrylic and made in black, red and beige/vanilla coloured acrylic.
+Other versions: This Brass & white acrylic tripod desk lamp was at least also made with a mother-of-pearl shine on the white acrylic.
+Made in black, red and beige/vanilla coloured acrylic.
 The lampshade was also used for a single and double wall and desk lamp with a round base and two rods, often in red and white.